 5. CVVV, CCVV, CCCV, VCCC, VVCC, VVVC… (these are more often named LLLLs)

 For a deeper explanation of consonant-vowel combinations or the Chinese premium domain, I would advise looking into this LLLL investment guide – click here.

-    It goes so far that there is a general consensus among domainers, and letter frequency statistics also indicate, that there are premium letters, average letters, and bad letters.
+It goes so far as there is a general consensus among domainers, and letter frequency statistics also indicate that there are premium letters, average letters, and bad letters.

 •Premium letters: a b c d e f g h i l m n o p r s t